 Although there isn’t a distillery that’s a sure winner, there are three factors that will increase a bottle’s value:

-- The whisky’s age.
-The amount of whisky left in a cask decreases by 2 to 5 per cent annually due to evaporation.
+- The whisky’s age: The amount of whisky left in a cask decreases by 2 to 5 per cent annually due to evaporation.
 This leaves brands with a lower amount of older whisky to bottle, increasing both exclusivity and value.
-‘Older’ in this case refers to whisky that is at least 18 years old.
+‘Older’ in this case refers to whisky that is at least 18 to 20 years old.

-- Whether the whisky is ‘single cask’.
-As you can guess, this translates into bottles that contain whisky drawn from a single barrel.
+- Whether the whisky is ‘single cask’: As you can guess, this translates into bottles that contain whisky drawn from a single barrel.
 Only several hundred bottles can be filled and often, they will be individually numbered.
-Definitely more valuable.
+That definitely makes it more valuable.